Voluntary Worker Abroad

 How do you check the honesty of an organisation?
-The only way is to ask them for a list of all (or say twenty) of their recent volunteers with contact details so that you can check their experiences.
+The only way is to ask them for a list of all (or at least twenty) of their recent volunteers with contact details so that you can check their experiences.
 A good organisation ought to be able to give you a list.
-They must send you a reasonably full list because if you get only half a dozen or fewer names the people listed may be in league with the organisation to say good things and there is no point contacting them for an opinion.
+They must send you a reasonably full list because if you get only half a dozen or fewer names they may be in the hand of the organisation to say good things and there is no point contacting them for an opinion.
 If the organisation has ‘no time’ to send you a full list, or ‘does not do that sort of thing’, or makes up some other excuse, tell them why you want the list.
 If they still refuse then seriously consider dropping them flat.

 What You Need

 To be successful on your voluntary work abroad you:

 - Need energy, enthusiasm and a real commitment to work hard to meet the mental and physical challenge.

 - Should be able to adapt to circumstances if you find yourself working in isolated surroundings, possibly living in conditions you might consider sub-standard or primitive, out of touch with your family and friends, and experiencing many strange cultural differences.

 - Should be able to commit yourself for several months, offer certain skills or expertise if a particular project demands it, and meet travelling costs, living costs and other expenses like administration, insurance and taxes.

 Alternatively, instead of going abroad, you could opt for volunteering at an animal rights organisation in your neighbourhood.
 An example is People for the Ethical Treatment of Animals who advertise on their web sites for volunteers in their American and European offices.
 An organisation like this needs volunteers to assist in administration office work, participate in demonstrations and photo calls, to carry out research for campaigns, pack parcels, distribute leaflets and undertake other duties as necessary.
 Choose your days and hours of work.